 Venues include the Smithsonian Institution’s Renwick Gallery, Washington, D.C., and Cooper-Hewitt Museum, New York City; the Mark Twain House, Hartford; the Gamble House, Pasadena; the Richard H. Driehaus Museum, Chicago; and the Morse Museum of American Art, Winter Park, Fla.

-"Quatercentenary Celebration of the Promulgation of the Edict of Nantes, April 13, 1598, by the Huguenot Society of America, by Courtney A. Haff, et alia "
+Editor, "Quatercentenary Celebration of the Promulgation of the Edict of Nantes, April 13, 1598," by Courtney A. Haff, et alia

 •Flag-bearer for the Huguenot Society of America, the U.S. Flag Day Commemoration, New York City (2010-2012)